June is LGBTQ Pride Month, and there's no better time to open a child’s mind.

 When a teacher asks what makes her students’ families special, each child has something different to celebrate.

 When Errol’s teddy bear, Thomas, announces that she wants to become Tilly, they discover together that friendship is all that matters.

 Worm and Worm want to get married, but the insects around them insist on traditions that Worm and Worm will have to navigate.

-“Meet My Family!
-Animal Babies and Their Families,” by Laura Purdie Salas, illustrated by Stephanie Fizer Coleman, $16 (originally $20), Amazon
+19. "Meet My Family!
+Animal Babies and Their Families," by Laura Purdie Salas and Stephanie Fizer Coleman

 This nonfiction exploration of animal families includes families where parents work a lot, families with lots of siblings, families with none — and some families with two moms or dads.

 A new edition of the book first published — and frequently banned — in 1989, this book tells the story of Heather's family.
 When Heather starts school, she wonders if she’s the only one with two mommies.
 She discovers that everybody’s family is special.